gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Crypto Chunk will generate an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.
-When Handshake has been successfully completed, the association state machine will enter PROTECTED state.
+When Handshake has been successfully completed, the association state machine will enter ESTABLISHED state.

-The protection engine specification MUST specify when PROTECTED state can be entered for each endpoint.
-If key establishment is out-of-band, after starting T-valid timer the SCTP association will enter PROTECTED state per protection engine specification when the necessary security context is in place.
+The protection engine specification MUST specify when ESTABLISHED state can be entered for each endpoint.
+If key establishment is out-of-band, after starting T-valid timer the SCTP association will enter ESTABLISHED state per protection engine specification when the necessary security context is in place.

-Whilst in PROTECTION PENDING state, only User Layer Protocol data belonging to the Protection Engine will be handled, such data will be transferred as SCTP DATA chunks with the Protection Engine PPID (see {{iana-payload-protection-id}}) for the Protection Engine handshake.

-### PROTECTED {#protected-state}

-The association state machine can only reach PROTECTED state from PROTECTION PENDING state (see {{protection-pending-state}}).
-When entering into PROTECTED state the T-valid timer is running and the protection engine has completed the key establishment so that protected data can be sent to the peer.

-Whilst in PROTECTION PENDING state, only User Layer Protocol data belonging to the Protection Engine will be handled, such data will be transferred as SCTP DATA chunks with the Protection Engine PPID (see {{iana-payload-protection-id}}) for the Protection Engine handshake.

-In PROTECTED state the association initiating SCTP Endpoint (initiator) MUST validate the INIT sent protected association parameter, thus the initiator will send a PVALID chunk that will contain exactly the same list of Protection Engines as previously sent in protected association parameter of INIT chunk and in the same order.
+Before reaching ESTABLISHED, the crypto chunk MUST validate the INIT sent protected association parameter, thus the initiator will send a PVALID chunk that will contain exactly the same list of Protection Engines as previously sent in protected association parameter of INIT chunk and in the same order.